open5e/open5e/source/equipment/magic-items/lantern-of-revealing.rst

 **Wish.** The sword has 1d4-1 charges.
-While holding it, you can use an action to expend 1 charge and cast the *wish* spell from it.
+While holding it, you can use an action to expend 1 charge and cast the :ref:`srd:wish` spell from it.
 This property can't be used again until the next dawn.
 The sword loses this property if it has no charges.